 Since picking up the trout eggs at the workshop in early October, all children have been studying photographs and videos of our developing trout.
 In the eyed egg, embryo and alevin stages, the tank must remain covered and dark.
 Soon, we will be ready to remove the front covering to get a good look at our fingerlings.
 The fingerlings will grow over the course of the school year, and all students will continue to monitor their development, learn the stages of the trout life cycle, and grow to appreciate and respect conservation efforts in our area.

-Additionally, our older students in Grades 4 and 5 will test and make adjustments to the water in the tank, and participate in the trout release process in the spring.
+Additionally, our older students in Grade 4 will test and make adjustments to the water in the tank, and participate in the trout release process in the spring.
 In years to come, this will be a special experience will be reserved for 4th graders, as our eldest Lower School students.

 I hope you’ve enjoyed learning more about this unique educational opportunity, and I invite you to stop by the lab before or after school to meet the trout in person!